Camping in Cypress Hills Interprovincial Park

 The Brooks Aqueduct.

-After a brief stop to read about the history of the aqueduct, we continued on our way to Cypress Hills.
-The park filled who rolling hills stands in stark contrast to the flat prairies surrounding the area.
-We crossed into the park boundaries about 6:30 that evening.
-We drove through Elkwater and up the hill via Ferguson Hill road to Lodgepole campground where we stayed.
+We drove through Elkwater and took Ferguson Hill road to Lodgepole campground where we stayed.
 This campground is unserviced and sits amongst the forest that blankets this hill.
 After setting up camp, we got busy preparing dinner.
 We ate over the fire around 9 and enjoyed as the stars peaking out from between the trees.
 Aside from exploring the area directly around camp, we didn’t have much time to see the park.
-We saved that for day two.

 Two pelicans floating on Reesor Lake.